thelatika-22/library-management-system/README.md

 ---

-💡 How It Works
+##💡 How It Works

--Books are stored in a dictionary: books
+- Books are stored in a dictionary: books
--Issued books are tracked in: issued_books
+- Issued books are tracked in: issued_books
--Student details are stored at the time of issuing
+- Student details are stored at the time of issuing

-🔁 Workflow:
+## 🔁 Workflow:

 1. Add books to the system
 2. View available books